RolandWarburton/knowledge/Linux/Host Names.md

 ### Bind directory structure

-Note that this changes based on distribution, this is on Debian 10 and will be different from CentOS and FreeBSD.
+Note that this changes based on distribution, in this example i am using Debian 10 and it will be different on other distributions like CentOS and FreeBSD.

 Bind configurations exist in `/etc/bind`